kubakrukar/kubakrukar.github.io/index.md

 My background and approach are interdisciplinary, with an MA in psychology, a PhD from a department of architecture, and postdoctoral experience in geoinformatics.
 Methods I work with include virtual reality, mobile eye-tracking, spatial computation, Bayesian statistics, and architectural theory of Space Syntax.

 I am based at the [Institute for Geoinformatics](https://www.uni-muenster.de/Geoinformatics/en/index.html) in Münster, Germany.
-Prior to that I was at [Northumbria University](https://www.northumbria.ac.uk) in Newcastle, UK and as a Visiting Fellow at [Future Cities Lab](https://sec.ethz.ch/research/fcl.html) in Singapore.
+I also enjoyed a tenure as a Visiting Fellow at [Future Cities Lab](https://sec.ethz.ch/research/fcl.html) in Singapore.
+Prior to that I was at [Northumbria University](https://www.northumbria.ac.uk) in Newcastle, UK.

 For selected projects, see below.